deployphp/deployer/test/docker/README.md

     eval "$(docker-machine env default)"

 Now you can run `test/docker/run.sh` as if docker was installed locally.
+Or maybe you just want to run a single test?

+    test/docker/run.sh --filter TaskTest::testTask

+Or all tests that contain the word "parallel":

+    test/docker/run.sh --filter parallel

+All parameters are directly passed to the `phpunit` command line tool as documented [here](https://phpunit.de/manual/current/en/textui.html).